 Larry Steagall Larry is currently a financial advisor with Hall, Pratt and Associates, Ameriprise Financial with offices in Lake Oswego and downtown Portland in the Pearl District.
 Prior to joining Ameriprise Financial, he spent 23 years in the United Stated Navy where he retired as a Chief Petty Officer.
 Larry holds a Master’s Degree in Human Services, with a concentration in Financial Planning from Kansas State University.
 Larry and his wife Kelly have 4 adopted children from China, one of which was born with a cleft lip and palate.
 Having a son with a cleft lip/palate, Larry was inspired to join Smile Oregon to ensure that the needs of all cleft children were met and that they receive the best care possible.
 In his spare time he volunteers with the Boy Scouts of America and oversees an adoption and foster care ministry at his church.

-Dr. Ed Stoner Ed is the owner of The 5-29 Group Sports Consulting, and former Athletic Director of the Multnomah Athletic Club in Portland, OR.
-The MAC is one of the largest private, non-profit athletic clubs in North America with 21,000 members and a club house of over 600,000 square feet.
-Ed has also served in various capacities within college athletics, teaching, public relations and arena management across the United States.
+Dr. Ed Stoner Executive Director for Touchmark in the West Hills, a full-service, active lifestyle, senior living community.
+Ed is the founder of the 5-29 Group and former Athletic Director for the Multnomah Athletic Club in Portland, OR.
+He has also served in various capacities within college athletics, teaching, public relations and arena management across the United States.
 He holds a BS in Management from Georgia Tech, a Master of Sports Administration from Ohio University and a Doctorate in Education from the University of Delaware.
 He enjoys spending time with his wife, Elyse, and their two sons, Mitchell and Drew.
 Ed joined the Smile Oregon Board to help support others who are or have been impacted by clefts and craniofacial conditions.

 Dr. Leo Urbinelli Leo is an Assistant Professor in Plastic and Reconstructive Surgery at Oregon Health & Science University.
 He specializes in craniofacial and pediatric plastic surgery and helps lead the cleft and craniofacial team at Doernbecher Children’s hospital as the Assoc.
 Medical Director.
 He received his medical degree from SUNY Upstate Medical University in Syracuse, NY and completed his plastic surgery residency at NYU Medical Center in NY, NY.
 He then completed a fellowship in craniofacial and pediatric plastic surgery at Children’s Hospital Los Angeles, CA. Dr. Urbinelli’s clinical practice focuses on cleft lip and palate surgery, craniosynostosis, and pediatric congenital and traumatic deformities.
 His expertise also extends to adult craniofacial trauma, microsurgery, orthognathic and cosmetic surgery.
 His research interests include: improving patient/family outcomes in the cleft and craniofacial population, pediatric microsurgical reconstruction, distraction of the craniofacial skeleton, expanding the applications for orthognathic surgery and facial reanimation.
 He is also passionate about student and resident education and is excited to encourage the next generation of medical graduates in their pursuits of a surgical career.
 A former collegiate wrestler and an avid hiker, runner, and bicyclist, Dr. Urbinelli and his wife, Lindsay Urbinelli, M.D., love taking advantage of the many outdoor opportunities throughout the area.